 The origins of AMK Microfinance Institution Plc.
+(AMK) trace book to Concern Worldwide's microcredit interventions in the 1990s.

-(AMK) trace back to Concern Worldwide's microcredit interventions in the 1990s.
 As operations grew, in 2002 Concern decided to create a separate microfinance company which became known as AMK.
-By 2003, AMK was functioning independently of Concern and subsequently received its license from the National Bank of Cambodia (NBC) in 2004.
+By 2003, AMK was functioning independently of Concern and subsequently received its license from the National Bank of Cambodia (NBC) in 2004 anism.
+In the following years, AMK experienced rapid growth in its core credit business, extending its brach network to every province in the country.